India to probe school meal scheme after 23 children die

 Federal Education Minister M.M.
 Pallam Raju vowed that "action will be taken" against those responsible for the 23 deaths but did not single out anyone by name.
 He gave no details of the committee he was setting up to investigate food quality in the mid-day meal scheme.

-The announcement may be met with some scepticism as the government often sets up committees to investigate issues.
+The announcement may be met with some skepticism as the government often sets up committees to investigate issues.
 These often take years to produce reports, which rarely lead to any changes in policy.

 With her mother sitting beside her, one of the school's cooks, Manju Devi, lay in bed in a dimly lit ward of the Patna hospital, almost too weak to talk.